Monte Bravo MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states the use case: 'use this to fix miscategorized transactions and improve categorization accuracy'.
-It references sibling tools for obtaining required IDs but does not explicitly state when not to use the tool.
+The description explicitly says 'use this to fix miscategorized transactions and improve categorization accuracy going forward', providing clear when-to-use guidance.
+It does not explicitly state when not to use or name alternative tools, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.